 At what age do women’s eggs go bad?

-Fertility for women decreases by the age of 30 and more rapidly by the age of 35.
-However, women can still get pregnant at this age, only that the chances get slimmer.
+Fertility for women decreases by the age of 30 and more rapidly by the age of 35 due to having fewer eggs.
+However, women can still get pregnant naturally at this age, only that the chances get slimmer.
+Fertility treatment can prolong the lifespan of eggs.
+Alternatively, egg donation can allow you to get pregnant later in life.
+Freezing eggs at sub zero temperatures can also preserve them for the future, ready to receive a donor’s sperm.

 What is the best age to have a child?

-Fertility for both men and women is at a peak at around 20s.
+Assuming normal ovarian function and no premature menopause, fertility for both men and women is at a peak at around 20s.
 If you are planning to build a family, age 20 is the time to begin having a baby for a higher chance of bearing a healthy child.
 At age 35-40, fertility decreases significantly.
+Seeking fertility care can improve fertility rates later in life.
+Alternatively, if you would prefer to get pregnant at an older age, birth control is also an option.

 What is the maximum age for a woman to get pregnant?

 It varies among women.
-There are women who were able to carry a child even in their 40s or 50s.
-However, there are more risks for both the mother and the baby in late pregnancy.
+Nutritional supplements, reproductive medicine, and hormone therapy may allow a woman to stay fertile for longer.
+There are fertile women who were able to carry a child even in their 40s or 50s.
+Some women may experience early menopause and become infertile at an earlier age.
+Furthermore, there are more risks for both the mother and the baby in late pregnancy.

 Can a 7-year-old get pregnant?

 No, a woman can only get pregnant if she’s ovulating.
+A 7-year-old will not have a mature egg available.
 Ovulating only begins around a year after the first period and the first menstrual cycle occurs at least at age 11.

 Is 50 too old to have a baby?